business-applications/sample-kafka/README.md

 5. Access your business application by going to localhost:8090

 Your demo app is a consumer of Kafka messages posted on the livewxdata topic.
-You can also add more consumers, for example commandline in your kafka download directory run:
+You can also add more consumers, for example commandline in your kafka installation folder run:
 ```
 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic livewxdata --from-beginning
 ```